 SWOT isn’t a perfect framework.
 It’s simple and effective, especially for getting to grips with new and emerging competitors, but it has its disadvantages.
 Here are the ones to watch out for:

 1 – Internal bias

 SWOT analysis is often biased.
 Especially if you don’t use enough external data from customer research.
-If you only collect internal opinions about your product, you’re bound to overstate the strengths of your own product.
+If you do a SWOT analysis on a product and only collect internal opinions, you’re bound to overstate the strengths of the product.

 Another very real danger is being biased against competing solutions.
 If by the end of your SWOT you’re looking at your competitor and laughing that they pose absolutely no threat to you, you either chose the wrong competitor to study or you’re blinded by bias.

 This is especially true if the market clearly values your competitor as a solution to their problems.